Analogue (album)

-Analogue is the eighth studio album by the Norwegian band A-ha, released in 2005.
+Analogue is the eighth studio album by the Norwegian synth-pop band A-ha, released in 2005.
 It is a-ha's first album on Polydor Records (Universal), having previously been signed to Warner Music.
 Four singles were also released from this record.
 The album's second single, "Analogue (All I Want)" became the group's first top 10 hit on the UK Singles Chart since "Stay on These Roads" (1988).
 The album reached No. 24 in the UK and got silver certification there.